miguelmartinezinf/consistency-checker/README.md

 Since this approach splits the state database into public and private parts and there is no consensus over the private database state, it does not prevent the double-spending problem.
 This fact is crucial as a deployed private smart contract could have a different state on every node, and there is no way to solve this problem.

 Nevertheless, let see a particular scenario.
 A smart contract X is deployed on A, B and C nodes in a private way.
-Every private transaction which interacts with X is sent privately to the same nodes: A, B and C. So, X contract will be the same state on every permissioned contract's node (A, B and C).
+Every private transaction which interacts with X is sent privately to the same nodes: A, B and C. So, X contract will have the same state on every permissioned contract's node (A, B and C).
+If this is a requirement of the use case, there is no way to check its compliance.
 Consistency-checker tries to enhance trust between participant parties that are in the same situation as the previous one.

 ## Features

 - Configurable private contract to check consistency for and its permissioned nodes.
-- Configurable account to use for **consistency-checker** as an oracle.
+- Configurable account and node to use for **consistency-checker** as an oracle.
 - Creation of a public contract `StateRegistry.sol` to publish state updates.
 - Monitoring of `UpdateState` events, emitted by every *write* function.
 - Log of the target contract's update states through permissioned nodes on the console.